102 W. 33rd Street,

 Directly across from Greeley Square at 6th Avenue and W. 33rd Street, the theatre first opened in 1875 as Eagle Variety Theatre, and was re-named the Standard Theatre in 1878.
 All but destroyed by a fire in 1883, it was re-built in a more modern style and re-opened in December, 1884.
 The Standard Theatre was re-named the Manhattan Theatre in 1898 and also re-furbished by architect Howard Constable.

-By 1907, the Manhattan Theate was no longer in demand as a playhouse, so a new owner switched to showing movies instead and it was renamed Ganes Theatre.
+By 1907, the Manhattan Theate was no longer in demand as a playhouse, so a new owner William Gane switched to showing movies instead and it was renamed Ganes Theatre.
 To justify a 10 cents admission charge, several acts of vaudeville were added to the programs.
 This was reportedly the first time that a New York theatre had shown movies as the main attraction.
 Previously, movies had just been supplements to vaudeville.

-In 1909, the Manhattan Theatre was demolished to make way for Gimbel’s department store, a structure that still stands but converted into a shopping mall and part of a branch of J.C.
+In 1909, the Ganes Theatre was demolished to make way for Gimbel’s department store, a structure that still stands but converted into a shopping mall and part of a branch of J.C.
 Penny’s.

 Just login to your account and subscribe to this theater